Alexander Ezer

-Alexander Ezer (Yevzerov) (1894–1973) was a leader of the Zionist movement in Siberia and a proponent of expanding commerce, tourism and industry in both the pre-state Yishuv and the then-newly established State of Israel.
-Ezer was elected in 1931 to the 3rd Assembly of Representatives (Mandatory Palestine) ("Asefat Hanivcharim") representing the Revisionist Party of Ze'ev Jabotinsky, and later served as chief adviser on tourism for the first government of Israel.
+Alexander Ezer (May 10, 1894 – 1973), formerly Alexander Yevzerov, was a leader of the Zionist movement in Siberia, before moving to Palestine under British mandate in 1921.
+He became a proponent of expanding commerce, tourism, and industry in both the pre-state Yishuv and the then-newly established State of Israel.
+In 1931 he was elected to the parliament of Palestine, representing the Revisionist Party of Ze'ev Jabotinsky.

 Ezer was the chief designer of the Middle East pavilion at the 1939 New York World's Fair and the organizer of the 1928 and 1934 Levant Industrial Fairs (Levant Fair or "Yerid Hamizrach").
 He was the founder of Binyanei HaUma and organized its first international exhibition, Kibush Hashmama in 1953.

-Biography
+Early life and education

 Alexander Yevzerov (later Ezer), son of Miriam née Silifka and Manuel Yevzerov (the nephew of "Hamagid Hayadua" Yehuda Tzvi Yevzerov), was born on May 10, 1894, in Pryluky, Ukraine.
 In 1913-1915 he attended the Psychoneurological Institute in Saint Petersburg.
 In 1915 he transferred to the University of Tomsk in Siberia to complete his law degree.
 In St. Petersburg he established a Zionist student organization called The Friend and was the editor of a magazine distributed to Jewish students throughout Russia.
+Then, while living in Siberia, the Russian Revolution broke out, and Yevzerov was involved in Zionist activities and support for Jewish political prisoners sent to Siberia.

+Career

+Escape from Siberia

-Then, while living in Siberia, the Russian Revolution broke out, and Alexander was involved in Zionist activities and support for Jewish political prisoners sent to Siberia.
-The Bolshevik revolution and the oppression of Jews led Yevzerov to escaped from Siberia.
-He journeyed by trains, horses and seventeen days on a camel back through the Gobi Desert to reach Harbin, China in October, 1920, and then to Shanghai.
+The Bolshevik revolution and the oppression of Jews led Yevzerov to escape from Siberia.
+He journeyed by trains, horses, and then by camel through the Gobi Desert to reach Harbin, China in October 1920, and then to Shanghai.
 He found a thriving community of Jewish refugees in China.

-Together with another Zionist activist, Moishe Novomeiski (Chairman of the National Counsel of the Far East Jews), Alexander Yevzerov establish the weekly periodical Siberia-Palestine that later was renamed Jewish Life; the publication continued until 1943 under the editorship of Dr. Abraham Kaufman.
-Alexander was also active in the "underground rail-road" to help Russian refugees in China get certificates to allow them to immigrate to the Land of Israel (which was under the British mandate at the time).
+Together with another Zionist activist, Moishe Novomeiski (chairman of the National Counsel of the Far East Jews), Yevzerov established the weekly periodical Siberia-Palestine that later was renamed Jewish Life.
+The publication continued until 1943 under the editorship of Abraham Kaufman.
+Yevzerov was also active in the "underground rail-road" to help Russian refugees in China get certificates to allow them to immigrate to the Land of Israel (which was under the British mandate at the time).